WELCOME TO YELLOW RHINO

 VISION

-Developing curious, resilient mindsets and strong bodies in an evolving world, inpsired by ancient cultural wisdom.
+Developing community cohesion through connection, curious, resilient mindsets and strong bodies in an evolving world.

 CORE VALUES

 Gratitude: Such an important element, gratitude helps us appreciate the here and now, to celebrate the small achievements.
-By pausing to know we are part of an organic process that everyone globally is also part of, we can bring awareness to our own achievements.
+By pausing to know we are part of an organic process that everyone globally is also part of, we can bring awareness to our own achievements and our communities.

-Innovation: At YELLOW RHINO things happen a little differently.
-By utilising all your senses to tackle the smaller problems little by little in a constant circle of check, refine, improve, celebrate.
-At the heart is exploring what we enjoy, what we want to learn and what we already know, before putting it into practise.
-Using the elements of Wyda, we work on:
+Innovation: At the heart is exploring what we enjoy, what we want to learn and what we already know, before putting it into practise. and sharing with the people around us.
+We work via a circle of check, refine, improve, celebrate.

 Energy: You will feed off the energy shared; the interactive sessions will keep you fuelled up!